What to Expect

 I need help!
 On site, we’ll have many volunteers.
 You can ask anyone wearing an orange sash for help, and people wearing a blue sash are organizers.
-You can always find an organizer at the volunteer booth (near Wasco and 57th).
+You can always find an organizer at the volunteer booth.
 We’ll also have uniformed security guards walking around on site whom you can reach out to if you’re being harassed or see someone else who is.
-During the ride, if there’s trouble, flag down someone wearing a sash or speak to a police officer (who will be at every major intersection).
-If there’s a medical emergency, call 911 AND THEN grab a sashed volunteer who can handle traffic diversion and coordinate a response.
+During the ride, if there’s trouble, speak to a police officer (who will be at every major intersection).
+If there’s a medical emergency, call 911 AND THEN grab a volunteer who can handle traffic diversion and coordinate a response.

 Before the ride, you can contact us via these channels:

 How much should I strip down?
 The dress code is officially “As bare as you dare.”
-Guys typically wear shoes and maybe a helmet.
-For women there is no consensus – shoes and a helmet make some happy, while others add some combination of a bra, underwear, and/or stockings.
+Typically it’s shoes and maybe a helmet.
+But really, there’s is no consensus – shoes and a helmet make some happy, while others add some combination of a bra, underwear, and/or stockings.
 Strip down to whatever level will maximize your fun.
 We wouldn’t presume to tell you what that level is.